openshift/release/cluster/test-deploy/README.md

-# Deploy OpenShift for e2e testing on GCE
+# Deploy OpenShift for e2e testing

-Standard setup for an e2e test environment on GCE is provided in this directory.
-The data directory should have:
+Standard setup for an e2e test environment on supported clusters is provided in this directory.
+Subdirectories contain the default configurations.
+The deployment uses the `openshift/origin-ansible:latest` image to launch clusters.

+Configurations:

+* `gcp` - 1 master, 3 node cluster with bootstrapping
+* `gcp-ha` - 3 master, 3 node cluster with bootstrapping

+For GCP, the data directory should have:

-* `gce.json` containing the GCE service account credentials to use that have permission to create instances, networks, and a bucket in project `openshift-gce-devel-ci`
+* `gce.json` containing the GCP service account credentials to use that have permission to create instances, networks, and a bucket in project `openshift-gce-devel-ci`
 * `ops-mirror.pem` containing the client certificate for the OpenShift ops mirror
-* `ssh-privatekey` (optional) with the private key to use for the GCE instances
+* `ssh-privatekey` (optional) with the private key to use for the GCP instances
 * `ssh-publickey` (optional) a key to use with the above private key

-See `data/vars.yaml` for the default settings.
-This depends on the `openshift/origin-gce:latest` image which is a pre-built version of the GCE reference architecture and the openshift-ansible playbooks for the appropriate release.
-That image is built from https://github.com/openshift/origin-gce.
+See `gcp/vars-origin.yaml` for the default settings (which is common across all GCP setups) and `gcp/vars.yaml` and `gcp-ha/vars.yaml` for the variables that differ.

 Other prerequisites:

 * Docker 1.12+ installed and available
 * Your system time must be up to date in order for gcloud to authenticate to GCE (run `sudo ntpd -gq` in your VM if necessary)

+The default cluster type is `gcp`.
+You can set an alternate configuration by passing `TYPE=gcp-ha` on the `make` arguments.

 ```
 # launch cluster using the latest RPMs